Finding The Right Balance Writing On Travel Forums

 I came across a blog post written on JeffSetter titled: “Does Trip Advisor Help or Hurt Your Travel Blog?”
 It was something that I too have asked myself since I first started writing reviews.
 So much advice is out there that it’s hard to judge what is good advice and what is bad advice.
 What’s relevant and what’s outdated?
 With so many recent algorithm changes and updates on various social platforms, content can become quickly outdated.

-I’ve read blog posts that encourage joining travel forms (other forms include Google+, Reddit, Yelp, and so many more) and others posts that suggest you shouldn’t write for free.
+I’ve read blog posts that encourage joining travel forms (other forms include Google+, Reddit, Yelp, and so many more) and other posts that suggest you shouldn’t write for free.
 Who should you listen to, and how do you find the time to do it all when you already have so much to do as a blogger.
 I gained an unexpected insight after I began writing reviews.
 Here’s what I learned…

 First, a little history in case you haven’t heard of TripAdvisor.
-Here are some of the statistics that the company shares on their website: that it’s the largest travel community in the world.
+Here are some of the statistics that the company shares on its website: that it’s the largest travel community in the world.
 The company has over 450 million unique visitors every month and is available in over 28 languages.

 TripAdvisor: Travel Forum